IGBC/Blog/content/Blog/2018-07-09_UsingSpiceInKicad5.md

 connectors to the simulation*, which created the error `j1 /in 0 conn_coaxial Unable to find definition of model  - default assumed` This error is benign, as the simulation is assuming the component has no effect on the circuit.
 This is usually true; however in our case J1 is actually driving the circuit.
+With it ommited, there is no output to measure.
 So for the purposes of simulation we need to replace the connector with a voltage source.

+Lets fix this now.

   1. Return to EESchema (Don't close the simulation window)
   2. Edit J1 (press E on it because the simulator has overridden the current tool)